 - Leading a multilingual workshop in poetry and prose for the American Literary Translators Association.
 Online.
 April 27.

-- Reading at the Launch of the translated chapbook "The Book of Trivialities" by Majed Mujed at the Museum of Modern Literature in Dublin, Ireland.
+- Reading and conversation at the Launch of the translated chapbook "The Book of Trivialities" by Majed Mujed at the Museum of Literature Ireland (MoLI) at University College Dublin.
+Moderated by Paul Perry.
 Hybrid online and in-person event.
-Details forthcoming.
 April 13.

-- Leading a translation workshop at Brown University.
+- "Context and Cohesion: A Workshop on Translating Modern Literary Texts."
+A translation workshop at the Brown University Faculty Club.
 Sponsored by the Department of Comparative Literature, in conjunction with the Translation Certificate Program.
-Details forthcoming.
-April 6 to 7.
+April 7, 12 pm.

 - Guest Speaker at Professor Sarah Kippur's undergraduate translation course at Trinity College (Connecticut), online.
 March 2.

 - Featured Reader and Speaker: Washington DC Chapter of the American Literary Translators Association (ALTA), with Roger Sedarat, moderated by Barbara Goldberg.
 Online.
 January 29.